OSGeo/grass/doc/howto_release.md

 run from the top directory and will expect its configuration files to be in the *utils* directory.

+#### Major and minor releases

-For **major and minor releases**, GitHub API gives good results for the first release candidate because it contains contributor handles and can identify new contributors, so use with the *api* backend, e.g.:
+For major and minor releases, GitHub API gives good results for the first release candidate because it contains contributor handles and can identify new contributors, so use with the *api* backend, e.g.: